Josef Miso: Alajuelense

 He made his debut in Costa Rican Primera División on 29 October 1995 against Guanacasteca playing with Alajuelense, he soon become part of the usuals at the starting line-up and one of the most claimed players.

-He has been known as a very quick and intelligent striker with an excellent assisting ability.
-He also has a great ability to score from short, middle and long distances free kicks.
-During his spend in Alajuelense, he was known for his coldness when he score, usually remaining calm.
-He scored a lot of great long-distance goals.
+He has been known as a quick and intelligent striker with an assisting ability.
+He also has an ability to score from short, middle and long distances free kicks.
+During his spend in Alajuelense, he was known for remaining calm after he scored.
+He scored a lot of long-distance goals.

 He was part of the great Alajuelense team that won four Costa Rican Championships in a row, coming back from a long injury and scoring two goals at the final game against, he also won two Copa Interclubes UNCAF championships and was part of the team that lost the final of the CONCACAF Champions' Cup against Necaxa, back in 1999.
 He was awarded as the best foreign player of the national tournament in 1997 and he also was the top scorer during the 1999 season.
 He also played the Copa Merconorte with LD Alajuelense.

 The striker, suffered an injury by the end of 1999 season, when he was having his best times, that made him miss the rest of the season and most of the 2000-2001 season and was criticized by a part of the fans for being injured that long, he also lost some directive's trust.
 Even though, he had a few good games by the end of the season and scored 2 goals at the final game of the year against CS Herediano, giving his team the championship.
 He had another regular campaign on 2001-2002 season winning again the national title.
 The LD Alajuelense's managing decided to give another year-deal but he never returned to be the player they needed him to be, so once the contract expired he left the club.